 With regard to the statutory books, the Companies Act states they must be retained for 10 years.

 Documents relating to government grants must generally be kept for four years from receipt of the grant.
 Where grant aid is still being received, no documents should be destroyed without consulting the relevant government department.

 Employers’ Liability policy certificates

 The former requirement to keep Employers’ Liability policy certificates for 40 years has been replaced by guidance.
 Businesses are reminded that their potential liability for illness and injury at work does not end when the policy expires.
 Records should be retained to ensure that any future claim can be met.

 The 1980 Act allows an action to be brought on a contract for up to six years from the event (e.g. breach) that gave rise to the claim.

 Where a contract is under seal (or deed), the time limit is twelve years.

 These periods govern how long invoices and other documents should be retained as evidence in case of a claim by, or against, another party.

 Taking into account the various requirements outlined above, we recommend that you keep all records for at least six years after the end of the accounting period or tax year.

-If you would like more assistance on any aspect of your accounts, the team at Connected Accounting can help you.
-Contact us for more help.
+If you are a business in the St Albans area and would like more assistance on any aspect of your accounts, the team at Connected Accounting can help you. contact us for more help.